tayanaHL/Project-2---API/README.md

  - The ability to do search filters for their preferences.
 For example, if someone is specifically looking for a home with +3 bedrooms, a 1 bedroom and 1 bath apartment, or a property for less than CAD $250,000 (good luck finding that).

- - The ability to pick a location or multiple location in the GTA.
-A few of the options included will be, Toronto, Oakvill, Burlington, Hamilton and London.
+ - The ability to pick a location or multiple locations in the GTA.
+A few of the options included will be, Toronto, Oakville, Burlington, Hamilton and London.

  - The ability to scroll down the feed to view propeties for rent and propeties for sale according to the user's preferences.